perchlabs/setupify/README.md

 Note: This is a hack to quickly demonstrate how to add new setupify functionality.
 To do this properly you will need to follow the conventions laid out in `setup/lib/data.sh`.
 Additionally, you will most likely want to copy an existing menu file as your starting point.

 #### License
 Setupify is licensed under the terms of LGPL.
-This license allows you to use the software for evil machinations.
-However, it is hoped that you will offer your Bash fixes to the Brotherhood of Spiritual Code Stewardship, hereafter referred to as the Brotherhood or BOSCS.
-If you do fix something real clever-like and don't offer to help the Brotherhood, then that is fine I guess but kind of a dick move if you ask me.

 #### The Book